Bruce D. Fox

 Bruce grew up in Clinton, Tennessee.
 At home in the hills of rural East Tennessee, Bruce’s physical surroundings were humble, but he was rich in the love of his parents and family.
 From them, he learned the value of hard work, integrity, and fairness.

 Bruce attended college and law school at the University of Tennessee.
 Upon graduation from the University Of Tennessee College Of Law, Bruce left to study in England, at Cambridge University.
 Bruce completed an advanced law degree at Cambridge, and holds a LLB in International Law.

 Bruce is the current president of the Tennessee Trial Lawyers Association and serves on the Executive Committee and the Board of the Tennessee Trial Lawyers Association.
-In 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, and 2017 he was named to the Mid-South Super Lawyers.
-In 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, and 2017 Knoxville’s Cityview Magazine named Bruce one of the Top Attorneys in the areas of workers’ compensation, nursing home neglect, auto accident, motorcycle accident, class action, personal injury and wrongful death.
+In 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017 and 2018 he was named to the Mid-South Super Lawyers.
+In 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017 and 2018, Knoxville’s Cityview Magazine named Bruce one of the Top Attorneys in the areas of workers’ compensation, nursing home neglect, auto accident, motorcycle accident, class action, personal injury and wrongful death.